"Hard as nails at a bargain, old Tweedy. Yes, sir. At Plevna that was. I rose from the ranks, sir, and I'm proud of it." (U4.63)

 Tweedy must have smartly invested in stamps.
 Here an ad in M.A.P.
 (1901) offering "collections and rarities."

-Also, when reference is made to churches, notice "the curious fashion in which the Dublin citizens omit the prefix Saint.
+Also, when a church is mentioned, notice "the curious fashion in which the Dublin citizens omit the prefix Saint.
 It is not unusual to hear the National Cathedral referred to as 'Patrick's,' and the Parish Churches as Catherine's, Mary's, Werburgh's etc. The Roman Catholic churches are commonly designated by the use of the locality in which they are built, as Clarendon Street, Whitefriars Street, Westland Row, etc" (SOF, 1907)

 This PC shows the interior of George's church.
 In recent years, with migration of parishioners from the inner city to the suburbs, St George's was increasingly deserted.
 After 176 years of religious services, a final mass was held on April 29th 1990.
 The building is now the Temple Theater.